Tarasov-Front-Dev/react-multipage-forum-site/README.md

     - `PostItem`
     - `PostList`
  - One PostSevice API.
+ - Pagination, transitions, and other fancy and stylish features.

 ## Project futures
  - Log you in and remember you (by Context.Provider).
 So you'll stay logged in even if you reload the page.